All Episodes

 And that person becomes a big celebrity and makes the rounds of all the news shows and the talk shows.

-But when one of these books comes out about a about the Clintons, either Bill or Hillary, have you noticed the author always ends up being insane or partisan or disturbed or some such thing?
+But when one of these books comes out about the Clintons, either Bill or Hillary, have you noticed the author always ends up being insane or partisan or disturbed or some such thing?

 They circle the wagons and they go after the author.

-But it's unlike any other tell all books.
+But it's unlike any other tell-all book.

-Somebody comes out with a book about Bush or forged memos about Bush, and boy, I mean it's it's accepted for gospel, and they take it and run even further with it than the original sourcing did.
+And they take it and run even further with it than the original sourcing did.

-Jay Carson told the New York Post last night, This is a total work of fiction written by a man who's desperate to sell books.
+Jay Carson told the New York Post last night, this is a total work of fiction written by a man who's desperate to sell books.

 It's unfortunate he would stoop to this level in a desperate attempt to rewrite history and clear his name.